 - 1. Reboot the system: - Press at least 3 seconds to trigger a system reboot. - The reboot is indicated with the red blinking STAT LED. - 2.
 Factory reset: - Press at least 10 seconds to trigger a factory reset. - The start of the factory reset is confirmed by all LEDs lighting up for a second.

 3.5.3.
 Mobile

-The various variants of the NB1800 supports up to 3 WWAN modules for mobile communication.
+The various variants of the NB1800 support up to 2 WWAN modules for mobile communication.
 The LTE modules support 2x2 MIMO.
+The Variant with 5G supports up to 1 WWAN modules with 4x4 MIMO.